workshop-academy/workshop-academy.github.io/_pages/about.md

 </div>

 ## About me
-* I'm a pianist. :no_good:
+* Let's learn something! :no_good:
-* I'm a dancer.
-* I'm a writer.
-* And I'm going to be a scientist, or maybe a doctor. :robot: :smile:
+* Let's have some fun! :smile: